jvanasco/pyramid_packages_demo/README.txt

 1. I attach 'request' to self.request
 2. I call h.htmlmeta_setup(), which is a helper function from htmlmeta_hub imported into the helpers package.  this initializes the core htmlmeta item and attaches it to the request. ( htmlmeta_hub )
-3. I put an _app_meta object on the request.  it's just a stash of random data that I tend to need.  notice how I put login status there - this way i don't continually call a helper function (even if it is simple).
+3. I put an app_meta object on the request.  it's just a stash of random data that I tend to need.  notice how I put login status there - this way i don't continually call a helper function (even if it is simple).
 I also have a 'facebook_enable' flag - if i only want the facebook SDK loaded on certain pages, my templates will control loading it via that.
 4. I initialize an opengraph item for the page , provided by pyramid_opengraph_item , using some site defaults which I will override later ( opengraph_writer )
 5. I make a call to gaq_setup, another function imported into the helpers package  ( gaq_hub )
 6. I attach a lib.helpers.NavSectionObject() to the request.
 This is a little object where I stash the current "nav element" within my views.
 In the site-template, I can quickly check to see if I'm on the current nav section and print "class='active'".
 There are a lot of mechanisms to handle this sort of need, I found this to be very easy and fairly lightweight.
+7. I create a request.workspace namespace.  instead of passing variables into a template, i populate this namespace and have them reference it.  also, when i do aggressive caching of precompiled data into the template - i populate the cache into request.data_cache as i fetch new data -- and check to see if i have it there before calling out to memcached or recompiling data.

 # Create logical handlers...